natcap/invest.users-guide/source/fisheries.rst

     +--------------------------+-------------+-------------+-----+-------------+-----+-----------------+--------------+--------------+-------------+---------------+

-9. **Population Parameters CSV Folder**.
-The provided CSV folder should contain a set of Population Parameters CSV files with all necessary attributes for population classes based on age/stage, sex, and subregion – excluding possible migration information.
-The name of each file will serve as the prefix of the outputs created by the model run.

 Recruitment Parameters
 ^^^^^^^^^^^^^^^^^^^^^^

-10. **Initial Number of Recruits (required)**.
-The initial number of recruits in the population model at time equal to zero.
-If the model contains multiple subregions of interest or is distinguished by sex, this value will be first divided into subregions using the LarvalDispersal vector and then further divided evenly by sex of each subregion.
+- :investspec:`fisheries.fisheries total_init_recruits`

-11. **Recruitment Function Type (required)**.
-This equation will be used to calculate recruitment into each subregion in the area of interest.
-For a detailed explanation of each equation, please refer to the :ref:`Recruitment <recruitment-label>` section.
+- :investspec:`fisheries.fisheries recruitment_type` For a detailed explanation of each equation, please refer to the :ref:`Recruitment <recruitment-label>` section.
 Each equation requires a different set of recruitment parameters.
 Be sure that the required parameters for the desired equation are included.

-12. **Spawners by Individuals or Weight**.
-Specifies whether the spawner abundance used in the recruitment function should be calculated in terms of number of individuals or in terms of biomass (weight).
-If 'Weight' is selected, the user must provide a 'Weight' vector alongside the survival matrix in the Population Parameters CSV File.
-The 'Alpha' and 'Beta' parameters provided by the user should correspond to the selected choice.

-13. **Alpha**.
-Specifies the shape of the stock-recruit curve.
-Used only for the `Beverton-Holt`_ and `Ricker`_ recruitment functions.

-14. **Beta**.
-Specifies the shape of the stock-recruit curve.
-Used only for the `Beverton-Holt`_ and `Ricker`_ recruitment functions.

-15. **Recurring Number of Recruits**.
-Specifies the total number of recruits that come into the population at each time step (a fixed number).
-Used only for the `Fixed Recruitment`_ function.
+- :investspec:`fisheries.fisheries spawn_units`

+- :investspec:`fisheries.fisheries alpha`

+- :investspec:`fisheries.fisheries beta`

+- :investspec:`fisheries.fisheries total_recur_recruits`

 Migration Parameters
 ^^^^^^^^^^^^^^^^^^^^

 For a species which migrates, this option will include source/sink population dynamics in the model.
 The migration is done on a class basis, so there is an opportunity for each age/stage to have separate migratory patterns.

-16. **Migration Matrix CSV Folder (optional)**.
-If migration is checked, the selected folder should contain CSV migration matrices to be used in the simulation.
-Each CSV file contains a single migration matrix corresponding to the age/stage that migrates.
-Not all ages/stages require migration matrices, only those ages/stages that migrate.

-      *Naming Conventions:* Any alphanumeric string of characters.
-Best to avoid whitespace characters.

-      *Example Filepath:* \\InVEST\\Fisheries\\Inputs_Lobster\\Migrations\\
+- :investspec:`fisheries.fisheries migr_cont`

+- :investspec:`fisheries.fisheries migration_dir`

   **Migration Matrix CSV Files**.
 For each age/stage where migration occurs, there should be a single CSV within the migration directory.
 The name of the CSV can be anything, but **MUST** end with an underscore followed by the name of the age or stage.
 This **MUST** correspond to an age or stage within the Population Parameters CSV File.
 For migration from the 'adult' class for example, a migration file might be named ‘migration_adult.csv’.
 The CSV should contain nothing besides subregion names and migration values.
 The first row and first column should be the names of the subregions in the Population Parameters CSV File, listed in the same order.
 The columns represent the sources — the subregions **FROM** which the migration occurs; each column should therefore sum to 1.
 The rows represent the sinks — the subregions **TO** which the migration occurs.
 The cells within the matrix should be a DECIMAL REPRESENTATION of percentage of the source's population which will migrate to the sink.

-    *Naming Conventions:* Any alphanumeric string of characters.
-Best to avoid whitespace characters.
-Must end with the age/stage name, such as '_ageName.csv'

-    *Filetype:* Comma Separated Values (CSV)

-    *Example Filepath:* \\InVEST\\Fisheries\\Inputs_Lobster\\Migrations\\migration_adult.csv

   **Example Migration CSV File**